frenck/awesome-home-assistant/README.md

 * [Hassbian](https://www.home-assistant.io/docs/installation/hassbian/installation/) - Installing Hassbian.
 * [Manually](https://www.home-assistant.io/docs/installation/virtualenv/) - Manual installation using a Python virtual environment.

+## Need help?

+_There are various ways to get in touch with the Home Assistant community.
+It doesn’t matter if you have a question, need help, want to request a feature, or just say ‘Hi’._

+### Official channels

+* [Home Assistant Discord](https://discordapp.com/invite/c5DvZ4e) - Join the chat, most of us are there.
+* [Home Assistant Community](https://community.home-assistant.io/?u=frenck) - The discussion forum, also used for feature requests.
+* [Home Assistant Subreddit](https://www.reddit.com/r/homeassistant/) - If you are into Reddit, subscribe.

+### Other channels

+* [Home Assistant Enthusiasts](https://www.facebook.com/groups/HomeAssistant/) - Facebook group for enthusiasts.
+* [Dr. ZZs](https://www.facebook.com/groups/1969622823351838/) - Facebook group by Dr. Zzs.

 ## Public Configurations

 _Some people store their full Home Assistant configuration on GitHub.
 They are an awesome source for learning and a great source of inspiration._

-* [Carlo Costanzo](https://github.com/CCOSTAN/Home-AssistantConfig) - Probably the most documented configuration out there.
+* [Carlo Costanzo](https://github.com/CCOSTAN/Home-AssistantConfig#logo) - Probably the most documented configuration out there.
 * [DubhAd](https://github.com/DubhAd/Home-AssistantConfig) - Also known as Tinkerer shares his configuration files.
 * [geekofweek](https://github.com/geekofweek/homeassistant) - Has over 300+ automations.
 * [Isabella Gross Alström](https://github.com/isabellaalstrom/HomeAssistantConfiguration) - Hass.io, Intel NUC, Ubuntu, Docker, Lovelace UI.